MicrosoftDocs/fabric-docs/docs/data-factory/notebook-activity.md

 - A workspace is created.
 - A notebook is created in your workspace.
 To create a new notebook, refer to [How to create [!INCLUDE [product-name](../includes/product-name.md)] notebooks](../data-engineering/how-to-use-notebook.md).

-## Add a notebook activity to a pipeline with UI

-To use a Notebook activity in a pipeline, complete the following steps:

 ### General settings

 1. Create a new pipeline in your workspace.
-1. Search for Notebook in the pipeline Activities pane, and select it to add it to the pipeline canvas.
+1. Search for Notebook in the pipeline **Activities** pane, and select it to add it to the pipeline canvas.

    :::image type="content" source="media/notebook-activity/add-notebook-activity-to-pipeline.png" alt-text="Screenshot of the Fabric UI with the Activities pane and Notebook activity highlighted.":::